coal2nuclear.com The Global Warming Repairman

 If push comes to shove

 Global Warming is a real emergency.
 A conversion demonstration facility project might emerge far sooner rather than expected.
 What I, as an application engineer, must do: Go with what I find in the catalogs.
 The other sufficiently hot reactor types shown on other pages - TRISO Pebble Beds, TRISO Prisms, and TRIGA-like Hyperion - discussed on this web site are being offered commercially.
-So far, the non-light water liquid cooled reactors have not been considered ready for 'prime time'.
-While metallic and salt reactors are in various stages of development and use in foreign countries, the General Electric - Hitachi design seems the closest for use in the United States - and that could be 10 years away.
-Called the PRISM, it is part of a SNF recycling facility with modules of 622 mWe or 834,000 horsepower.
-GE-H has stated before a Congressional Committee that the PRISM is well suited to be a Nuclear Repowering.
+So far, the liquid cooled reactors have not been considered ready for 'prime time'.

-Liquid metal and salt cooled reactors, on paper, appear to have both the temperature and sufficient BTU output to be considered as possible candidates for Nuclear Repowering and Hybrid Nuke applications but have never been used in any commercial application in the United States.
+Liquid cooled reactors, on paper, appear to have both the temperature and sufficient BTU output to be considered as possible candidates for Coal Yard Nuke and Hybrid Nuke applications but have never been used in any commercial application.
 As an application engineer, I can't specify anything for immediate use that isn't in a vendor's catalog.
 In some ways, these reactors look like the most promising of the bunch, and at 800°C, 1,500°F, are plenty hot enough to produce the supercritical water needed to drive a 1,000°F superheated steam generator.
 The jury's is still out on these reactors and I personally hope very much they get a "Two Thumbs Up" when the jury returns.

 Why use high temperature - instead of conventional - nuclear reactors to replace coal?